lcarlso2/task-manager/README.md

 ## Testing

-- Includes an integration test covering core API behavior
+- Includes an integration test validating core API behavior (end-to-end request handling, persistence, and response contracts)
 - SQLite with migrations is used instead of an in-memory database to ensure reproducibility

 ---

 ## Assumptions & Trade-offs

-- Authentication and authorization are out of scope
+- Authentication and authorization are out of scope to keep the focus on API design, validation, and frontend/backend interaction.
 - Styling is intentionally minimal to focus on behavior and architecture
 - PUT is used for updates instead of PATCH for simplicity
 - Completed todos are immutable by design to provide a clearer UX